CalderaWP/caldera/README.md

 * From root directory `composer test:integration` will run the integration tests.

+### Static Analysis and Type Checking
+To run static analysis and type checking with [phpstan](https://github.com/phpstan/phpstan) run the command `composer analysisgi`

 #### Snapshot Testing
 PHP Snapshot tests should go in /tests/Integration and extend `calderawp\caldera\Tests\Integration\TestCase\SnapShotTestCase`